 Possible Layla Hybrid Complaints:

-- It isn’t a true firm. – Even the firmer side of this bed is still closer to a medium feel.
+- It isn’t a true firm. – Even the firmer side of this bed is still closer to a medium-firm feel.
 For heavier folks or dedicated stomach sleepers, this hybrid may feel too soft and lack the support these individuals need.

 Construction: What’s Inside Layla Hybrid?